Skalar/quest_back/README.md

 Please feel free to contribute and make pull requests.

 It is also very simplistic, only using simple hashes for both sending in arguments to the API and returning responses.
+The hash you send as argument to operation methods is more or less sent on to QuestBack.
 Maybe this will change in the future with real objects sent in to the API.